marcgg/marcgg.github.com/_posts/2014-04-09-phonegap-steroids-hybrid-native-app-tips.md

 ## Getting The Device To Leave You Alone

-You probably know all about using a [reset.css file](http://meyerweb.com/eric/tools/css/reset/), but for a webview trying to pass for a native view, it's not enought.
+You probably know all about using a [reset.css file](http://meyerweb.com/eric/tools/css/reset/), but for a webview trying to pass for a native view, it's not enough.

 ### 300ms Tap Delay

-Mobile browsers implement a delay on tap, to see if you tried to double tap or not.
+Mobile browsers implement a delay on tap to check if you tried to double tap or not.
 Overall it goes: touchstart -> touchend -> wait 300ms -> send click.
 This results in a terrible experience when navigating your app as it feels slow and/or broken.